steveyoung-random/Image_Art/README.md

 ## Description

 ImageArt is a work-in-progress command-line tool designed for artists who want to transform digital photographs into visually interesting works of art.
 Although there are reasonable defaults that may do something interesting with your photos, in practice you should spend some time getting to know the input parameters and iteratively adjusting them to get the effect you want for your images.
-There is no right way to do this, it is art.
+There is no right way to do this; it is art.

 There are now two variants of the tool included.
 One uses only CPU resources to do all the work, and it is called Image_Art.exe.
 Another uses an NVIDIA GPU to do many of the calculations, and it produces results much more quickly.
 It is called Cuda_Image_Art.exe.
 The GPU version includes the work I have been doing to simulate something like watercolor painting effects.
 The process it uses is too time-intensive to run on the CPU alone (even using AVX2 CPU instructions to speed it up).